Spring Road Trip to Saskatoon, Saskatchewan

-As it turns out that’s a little difficult to do when we went in March, at least when it’s -30C.
-I’m used to -30C spring weather, but it certainly doesn’t make the idea of, “gee I’ll just go out for a nice stroll” easy.
-Hardcore winter enthusiasts would probably tell me to bundle up and get out there, but I was sick of winter.
-While I was hoping for better weather than what we had, we were content to visit some indoor attractions and take it easy.
+As it turns out that’s a little difficult to do when we went in March, at least when it’s -30°C. I’m used to -30°C spring weather (though I don’t love it), but it certainly doesn’t make the idea of, “gee I’ll just go out for a nice stroll” easy.
+Hardcore winter enthusiasts would probably tell me to bundle up and get out there, but I was sick of the cold.
+While I was hoping for better weather than what we had, we were happy to visit some indoor attractions and take it easy.

 What We Did

-The one day when it was cold, we went to the Western Development Museum.
+The day when it was really cold, we went to the Western Development Museum.
 It’s an indoor museum showcasing the heritage of Saskatchewan, from early pioneer days up to today.
-The 1910 Boomtown Street, where you can go inside different replica buildings like a harness shop, fire hall, church, etc. The Western Development Museum has other branches across Saskatchewan, but I believe the one in Saskatoon is the biggest.
-For family’s and kids, this would be a great museum to go to, but even as full-grown adults my friend and I still had fun (and we probably learned a little bit too).
+The 1910 Boomtown Street has different replicas of buildings like a harness shop, fire hall, church, etc. that you can go inside.
+The Western Development Museum has other branches in cities and towns across Saskatchewan, but I believe the one in Saskatoon is the biggest.
+For families with kids, this would be a great museum to go to, but even as full-grown adults my friend and I still had fun (and we probably learned a little bit too).

 Western Development Museum is at 2610 Lorne Avenue.
 Admission is $10, and they are open 9 am to 5 pm most days.

 We also went to a Saskatoon Blades hockey game.
-My friend is a fan of our local Western Hockey League (WHL) team The Edmonton Oil Kings, and when I saw they were playing the Saskatoon Blades while we were in Saskatoon, it didn’t take long to convince her that we should go to the game.
-The game itself was a lot of fun, and the arena itself was much bigger than I expected.
-Also just to show how nice Saskachacats are (the nickname I made up on our trip for people from Saskatchewan) my friend took a selfie with her standing next to the Blades mascot (Poke Check) despite wearing the opposing team jersey.
-No taunting or anything at the game.
+My friend is a fan of our local Western Hockey League (WHL) team The Edmonton Oil Kings.
+When I saw they were playing the Saskatoon Blades while we were in Saskatoon, it didn’t take much to convince her that we should go to the game.
+Watching the hockey game was a lot of fun, and the arena itself was much bigger than I expected.
+Also, to show how nice people in Saskatchewan are my friend took a selfie with her standing next to the Saskatoon Blades mascot (Poke Check) despite wearing the opposing team’s jersey.
+No taunting or anything like that at the game.
 It was a friendly match, and a fun night out.